 Alaska Saver Fare in 2026: Carry-On Included, Points Earning

-Alaska Saver: full carry-on + personal item + reduced Mileage Plan earning.
-Mileage Plan = Oneworld access since 2021 plus Hawaiian routes.
+Alaska Saver: full carry-on + personal item + reduced Atmos Rewards earning.
+Atmos Rewards = Oneworld access since 2021 plus Hawaiian routes.
 Saver vs Main.

-Alaska Saver is Alaska Airlines’ Basic Economy product, introduced 2019 and updated for the post-Hawaiian-merger Mileage Plan ecosystem (Alaska has been a Oneworld member since 2021; the Sept 2024 Hawaiian merger added Hawaiian’s network).
-Saver includes one full carry-on (22x14x9 in), one personal item (17x10x9 in), and reduced Mileage Plan earning at 50% of standard Main rate.
+Alaska Saver is Alaska Airlines’ Basic Economy product, introduced 2019 and updated for the post-Hawaiian-merger Atmos Rewards ecosystem (Alaska has been a Oneworld member since 2021; the Sept 2024 Hawaiian merger added Hawaiian’s network, and the loyalty program rebranded from Mileage Plan to Atmos Rewards in 2026).
+Saver includes one full carry-on (22x14x9 in / 56x36x23 cm), one personal item (17x10x9 in), and reduced Atmos Rewards earning at 50% of standard Main rate.

-The Alaska Saver trade-offs: no checked bag ($45 first / $50 second), no seat selection until check-in (paid available $5-25), last boarding group, non-refundable, non-changeable.
+The Alaska Saver trade-offs: no checked bag ($45 first / $55 second), seat assigned at check-in toward the rear of the aircraft (paid advance selection $5-25), last boarding group (Group F), and no changes beyond a same-day confirmed change for a fee.
+Cancel 14 or more days before departure for a 50% credit, or cancel for a full refund inside the 24-hour booking window.
 Among US Basic Economy products, Saver is similar to Delta Main Basic and JetBlue Blue Basic in carry-on inclusion; meaningfully better than United Basic Economy on domestic which restricts to personal item only.

-For Alaska flyers building Mileage Plan status, the upgrade from Saver to Main ($20-50 typically) is structurally worth it for the doubled 100% earning rate.
+For Alaska flyers building Atmos Rewards status, the upgrade from Saver to Main ($20-50 typically) is structurally worth it for the doubled 100% earning rate.
 For one-off carry-on-only travel with firm dates, Saver delivers the cheapest Alaska fare.

 What’s included in Alaska Saver